JAY ROXXX: ‘Princesa’ Shows ‘Love for the Valley’» Holtville Tribune

 The video itself is a love letter to Eastside El Centro and the Chicano culture, all crispy Dickies, pristine wifebeaters, and pressed Pendletons, with fathers under the hood of clean and classic cars.

-Jay Roxxx, who wrote the script for the video, has her personal Royal blue 1985 Buick Regal on display — almost as the star of the mini-movie.
+Jay Roxxx, who wrote the script for the video, has her personal royal blue 1985 Buick Regal on display — almost as the star of the mini-movie.

-The song itself was written and dedicated for her grandfather, who loved oldies and worshipped the music of “Mary Wells,” she said.
+The song itself was written for and dedicated to her grandfather, who loved oldies and worshipped the music of “Mary Wells,” she said.

 It’s been a smash for Jay, with 90,500 streams on Spotify and a quarter-million “spins” on YouTube, but it’s also been yet another vehicle to display her cultural aesthetic and pride, something she holds dear to her heart.